classiebit/eventmie-pro-docs/resources/docs/1.4/bookings/ticket-scanner.md

 To scan a ticket-

-1. Visit scanner page from `Scan Ticket` on the header.
+1. Visit the scanner page from `Scan Ticket` on the header.
 2. The scanner starts automatically, just bring the ticket QrCode in front of it.
 3. If ticket is valid, you'll see <larecipe-button type="success" size="sm" rounded>Verify & Check-in</larecipe-button>
 4. That's it

 ---

->{success} Works perfectly in iPhone.
+>{success} Works perfectly on iPhone.

 ---